Learning the dynamics of a one-dimensional plasma model with graph neural networks: Recovering known kinetic plasma processes

-It is observed that the GNS recovers similar macrophysics when compared to the higher temporal resolution simulation (which we consider as a good approximation of the ground truth) during the linear phase and up to the saturation time.
+It is observed that the GNS recovers similar macrophysics when compared to the higher temporal resolution sheet model (which we consider as a good approximation to the ground truth) during the linear phase and up to the saturation time.
 An extra diffusion in phase-space is observed for the GNS, which is associated with the aforementioned higher energy variation.
-This is expected since the GNN is not capable of correctly resolving crossings involving more than $2M + 1 = 11$ sheets, and, on average, a sheet moving with $v_{0_m} = 486~\delta\!\cdot\!\omega_p$ should cross $\approx 49$ neighbors just in the first timestep (since when the simulation starts all sheets are equally spaced by $\delta$ and, on average, half of the nearest neighbors are counter-propagating with the same absolute velocity).
+This is expected since the GNN is not capable of correctly resolving crossings involving more than $2M + 1 = 11$ sheets, and, on average, a sheet moving with $v_{0_m} = 486\,\delta\!\cdot\!\omega_p$ should cross $\sim$49 neighbors in the first timestep (since when the simulation starts all sheets are equally spaced by $\delta$ and, on average, half of the nearest neighbors are counter-propagating with the same absolute velocity).
 Nonetheless, the overall phase-space structure and growth rates are similar, which provides further support for the generalization capabilities of the model.
-Additionally, when using the sheet model at a comparable time resolution the results are strikingly different, which reinforces the conclusions derived in Section~\ref{sec:energy_conservation} that the GNS is capable of significantly improving simulation results at larger time steps.

-Finally, we provide in~\ref{app:twostream} further comparisons for higher order modes (lower $v_{0_m}$), larger simulation steps ($\Delta t=10^{-2}~\omega_p^{-1}$), as well as results for the remaining GNNs trained with different seeds (with worse energy conservation capabilities at high $v_{th}$).
+Finally, we provide in~\ref{app:twostream} further comparisons for higher order modes (lower $v_{0_m}$) and smaller simulation steps ($\Delta t=10^{-2}~\omega_p^{-1}$), as well as results for the remaining GNNs trained with different seeds (with worse energy conservation capabilities at high $v_{th}$).
 These results further support the claim that the GNS is consistently able to correctly model the overall dynamics of the instability.